umonkey/ufw1/docs/HOWTO-taskq.md

 1. Set the "taskq.exec\_pattern" setting to a proper value, like "/taskq/%u/run.local".
 2. Handle the new route the way the built in handler does, see the sources.

+It is a good idea to use the "Task" suffix for task methods.

 ## Running the worker